Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie ttt_trickster_min_players                   0       // The minimum number of players required to spawn the trickster
+ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie

 // ----------------------------------------